-As a result, the overall cumulative effect of other past, present, and reasonably foreseeable future actions on Biological Resources are considered minor, not significant and similar to the current CCAFS launch activities.
+To mitigate impacts on Biological Resources, past, present and future actions require compliance with USFWS BOs, 45 SW lighting management policies and the CCAFS INRMP.
+Compared to the overall cumulative effect of other past, present, and reasonably foreseeable future actions on Biological Resources, Relativity's impacts are considered minor, not significant and similar to the current CCAFS launch activities.
 When considered with other past, present, and foreseeable future actions, it is not anticipated that the Proposed Action would contribute a noticeable impact on Biological Resources.